How to Get an Interactive Services Business License in Dubai

 UAE ICT sector target: Core contributor to UAE Vision 2031 digital economy goals

-What Is the Interactive Services Business Licence and What Does It Cover?
+What Is the Interactive Services Business License and What Does It Cover?

-The licence covers the provision of interactive digital services, including data-driven communication, interactive platform management, and a range of ICT-enabled services that facilitate user engagement and digital interaction.
+The license covers the provision of interactive digital services, including data-driven communication, interactive platform management, and a range of ICT-enabled services that facilitate user engagement and digital interaction.
 It aligns with the International Standard Industrial Classification (ISIC) definitions for other telecommunications and ICT service activities not classified elsewhere, meaning it captures emerging and hybrid digital service models that do not fit neatly into standard telecom or e-commerce categories.

 Dubai and Dubai South Free Zone: Why This Market Makes Sense